predatorx7/site-mushaheed.me/posts/3_rtl-wifi-driver-issue-on-linux.md

 ---
 title: Is your 'WIFI' driver on Linux Machine isn't working? maybe I can help you.
 publish_date: 2019-02-24
+snippet: "This is how I was able to solve my wifi driver issues on a linux OS that did not provide the driver support for my PC"
 ---

 When I switched to linux in the beginning, I experienced that the wifi on my